samreenaziz/993fa7b4/README.md

 - **duration** - duration of a call (in seconds)
 - **is_archived** - call is archived or not
 - **call_type** - can be a `missed`, `answered` or `voicemail` call.

+# Process:
+1. Build rough design on Figma
+2. Had to install/fix some dependencies (webpack, react versions) in order to get the deme/skeleton app to run.